propaki/Automethod/README.md

 - English Dataset: Method Names with English Functional Descriptions (Dataset of Baseline).
 - Chinese Dataset: Method Names with Chinese Functional Descriptions.
 The Dataset organized from [Java 11 API Reference](https://www.apiref.com/java11-zh/java.base/module-summary.html)
 Each dataset is crucial for training and evaluating the models to ensure they perform effectively across linguistic boundaries.

-# Corpus of Prompts
+# Corpus of Prompts:
-A curated corpus of prompts is provided to optimize ChatGPT's performance in generating accurate method names from functional descriptions.
-These prompts are tailored to encourage precise and contextually relevant outputs from the model.
+Included in the "OptiPrompts" folder is a carefully curated corpus of prompts, comprised of text files, designed to enhance the performance of ChatGPT in accurately generating Java method names based on functional descriptions.
+These prompts are crafted to elicit precise and contextually relevant responses from the model, adhering to a well-designed template that aligns with the naming conventions and requirements specific to Java methods.
 # Supervised Fine Tuning (SFT) training corpus:
-# Chinese-SFT-Training-Corpus.JSON
-A JSON file to fine tune the LLM with quality conversations between two indviduals using samples (pair of functional description and method name) of Chinese axtracted by Best-Example process.
-# English-SFT-Training-Corpus.JSON
-A JSON file to fine tune the LLM with quality conversations between two indviduals using samples (pair of functional description and method name) of English axtracted by Best-Example process.
-# Source Code:
+# Chinese-SFT-Training-Corpus.JSONL
+The Chinese-SFT-Training-Corpus.JSONL and English-SFT-Training-Corpus.JSONL files in the "SFT-Training-Corpus" folder are specifically tailored for fine-tuning the Large Language Model (LLM) to enhance its capability in generating method names from functional descriptions in Chinese and English.
+It contains a collection of high-quality conversation samples between two individuals.
+Each sample comprises a pair: a functional description and the corresponding method name, meticulously extracted through the Best-Example process.
+This corpus aims to improve the model's accuracy and fluency in handling Chinese language inputs, ensuring the generation of contextually appropriate and conventionally accurate method names.
 # Baseline Model
 Source code for the baseline model (BiLSTM with attention and copying mechanism) applied to both Dataset 1 and Dataset 2 is available, serving as a comparative benchmark for the mNamer's performance.
 # mNamer